marcus-a38/CV-Quiz-Grader/README.md

 &emsp; ![Step 1 Flowchart](media/step1/Step1.png)

 #### &ensp; Description
-1. As you can see above, this step is composed of three smaller steps, image preprocessing, Canny edge detection, and quiz contour detection.
+1. As you can see above, this step is composed of three smaller steps: image preprocessing, Canny edge detection, and quiz contour detection.

-2. The image preprocessing consists of conversion to grayscale, median blur, bilateral filtering.
+2. The image preprocessing consists of conversion to grayscale, median blur, and bilateral filtering.

 #### &ensp;Example